Yomguithereal/obliterator/README.md

 ## combinations

-Returns an iterator of combinations over the given array and for the given combination size.
+Returns an iterator of combinations of the given array and of the given size.

 Note that for performance reasons, the yielded combination is always the same object.